-More information about the process for Waivers for USA
+More information about the process for Waivers

 Not everyone can enter the United Sates.
 If you are considered “inadmissible” to the US you are not allowed to enter the country.
 However you may be able to obtain a waiver which would allow you to enter the US in the future.
 An individual may be inadmissible to the US for various reasons.
 Some of the most common grounds of inadmissibility include: